 the traversal past the sensor platform of wires, mechanisms and equipment.

 brand Sensor Ring (Sring™

-sensor platform has several distinct and independent advantages over the other systems,
+sensor platform possesses several distinct and independent advantages over the other systems,

 such as expanding sensor coverage by scanning processes,